linl33/sync-endpoint-default-setup/README.md

 3. Navigate to `https://127.0.0.1:40000` and create a user, see the [LDAP](#ldap) section below for detail
 4. Sync endpoint is now running at `http://127.0.0.1`

-Sometimes the Sync endpoint service is started before the database service, when this happens remove the stack and recreate it.

 ## Clean up

 1. Remove the stack with, `docker stack rm syncldap`